The river of blessings flows abundantly through the valley of gratitude. –African Proverb

 Mental Benefits

 Gratitude generates appreciation and value for positive moments, people, and experiences in our lives.
-We can express gratitude for the simple things in life, such as receiving a delicious cup of coffee or a friend dropping off some soup when we are ill.
+We can express gratitude for the simple things in life, such as receiving a delicious cup of coffee or a friend dropping off a bowl of soup when we are ill.

 It can also stem from major experiences like one’s continued good health, landing a dream job, or being able to serve others in one’s community.

 Being grateful prompts us to focus on someone or something outside of ourselves.
 It reminds us we cannot “go it alone” on earth.
-We need others to move through our life’s journey, whether that is other people, plants, or elements like air and water.
+We need others to move through our life’s journey, whether those others are people, plants, or elements like air and water.
 Acknowledging our interdependence cultivates awareness, understanding, humility, and grace.

 Emotional Benefits

 Even events that we deem negative can invoke gratitude.
-During the pandemic, I was dealt a personal blow.
+During the pandemic, I was dealt a personal blow when a dear friend’s father died.
 At the time, meeting a friend face-to-face was out of the question.
-Due to a sudden spike in COVID-19 cases in our state, the governor issued a stay-at-home order to help quell the rising cases of the virus.
+Amid a sudden spike in COVID-19 cases in our state, the governor issued a stay-at-home order to quell the surge.
+Helpless and unable to assist my friend, I felt a tremendous loss.

-My lifeline was my mother, who was miles away in another state.
-I spoke to her nearly every day for hours, sorting through the loss, trying to find answers, and searching for a glimmer of light at the end of what seemed like a very long and dark tunnel.
+My mother was miles away in another state.
+I spoke to her nearly every day, trying to find answers and searching for a glimmer of light at the end of what seemed like a long, dark tunnel everyone was going through during the pandemic.

 But the light came, and on the other side of that tunnel emerged a new, resurrected me.
-Now I understand the courage, fortitude, and wisdom I gained in the process.
+Now, I understand the courage, fortitude, and wisdom I gained.
 For that, I’m grateful.
 I’m also profoundly grateful to my mother, who supported me through that time.

-There was only a phone line between us, but for me, it was a lifeline of hope to hold on to, building trust and belief in myself and knowing that the light would appear.
-My mom held that space for me, and now our relationship is deeper because of what we endured together.
+There was only a phone line between us, but for me, it was a lifeline of hope to hold on to, knowing that the light would once again appear.

-Experiences such as the ones I mentioned above and the gratitude for the people who aid us along the way create value in those relationships and experiences.
+Experiences such as the ones I mentioned above, along with gratitude for the people who aid us along the way, create value in those relationships.

 When we identify what is valuable to us, we see how it leads to greater fulfillment in our lives, and we’re keen to work for more of it.
 So how can we cultivate gratitude in our everyday lives?